 If you meet Prosper’s minimum qualifications, your loan request will be evaluated and assigned a Prosper rating — a letter grade indicating how likely Prosper thinks it is that you’ll pay the loan back.
 The safer Prosper thinks the loan is, the lower the interest rate you’ll be offered.

 To increase your chances of getting approved for a Prosper loan and getting a better interest rate, you can apply with a cosigner who has good credit.
 You can also focus on paying down existing debt, which will lower your credit utilization.

 Learn More: How Personal Loans Affect Your Credit Score

 After your loan request has been verified, it will be listed until enough investors commit to funding it.
-If your loan is not funded after being listed for 14 days, no loan will be made.
+If your loan isn’t funded after being listed for 14 days, no loan will be made.
 But you can create a new listing.
-On average, however, the process takes three to five business days from start to origination, according to Prosper.
+On average, the process takes three to five business days from start to origination, according to Prosper.

 Prosper says you can’t use one of its loans to pay for college expenses, because of rules governing student loans that aren’t compatible with its platform.
 With student loans, you have at least 30 days to accept or reject an offer after you’ve been approved.
 Prosper’s platform requires you to commit to obtaining and paying a loan if it’s funded by the end of the 14-day listing period.

 Prosper’s relatively lengthy process means it might not be the best choice for emergencies.
 But with a little planning, a Prosper loan can be a good choice for debt consolidation or a home improvement project.

 To be approved for a personal loan through Prosper’s online marketplace, you’ll need:

 - A credit score of at least 640